TeiaLabs/OAuth-FastAPI/README.md

 # OAuth-FastAPI

-This repository contains a middleare compatible with FastAPI that provides OAuth functionalities
+This repository contains a middleware compatible with FastAPI that provides OAuth functionalities